Eddie McGuire

 McGuire is the former president of the Collingwood Football Club; he stood down in 2021 after criticism of his handling of a report outlining systemic racism and involvement in racism at the club.
 He has worked in sports journalism, sports broadcasting and as a game show host.
 McGuire previously hosted Nine Network's The Footy Show from its first airing in March 1994 until his departure in 2006.
 He returned for two years in 2017, leaving upon the show's termination in 2018, prior to its short-lived reformat.

-He hosts Australia's edition of the game show Who Wants to Be a Millionaire? and, previously, 1 vs. 100.
+He hosted Australia's edition of the game show Who Wants to Be a Millionaire? and, previously, 1 vs. 100.
 He is a former Nine Network CEO, resigning on 30 June 2007.
 He returned to commentating Friday night football in August 2007 contractually with Melbourne radio station SEN 1116, commentating one match a round.
 He is a director at the Victorian Major Events Company.
 He formerly hosted Triple M Melbourne's breakfast show The Hot Breakfast.

+Biography

-Early media career
+Early life

-McGuire was born and grew up in the Melbourne suburb of Broadmeadows.
+McGuire was born one of four to parents Edward McGuire Snr. and Bridie Brennan, who had emigrated in 1958 from Scotland and Ireland, respectively.
+His father worked in the coal mines before serving in World War II, before the family settled and in the Melbourne suburb of Broadmeadows.
 He and his older brother Frank McGuire both won scholarships to Christian Brothers' College, St Kilda.

+Media career

-Frank McGuire, who worked as a newspaper sports reporter, helped McGuire to get his first job in the media as an Australian Rules Football statistician and cricket reporter for The Herald (1978–1982).
+McGuire's brother Frank who worked as a newspaper sports reporter, helped him to get his first job in the media as an Australian Rules Football statistician and cricket reporter for The Herald (1978–1982).
 Later he became a cadet sports reporter for Network Ten and then transferred, in 1993, to the Nine Network, where he became the host of a sports variety program.